mehmetalperen/Shell/README.md

 ## Development Environment
 Ensure your development is done on `openlab.ics.uci.edu` as the shell is tested and intended to be run in this environment using GCC version 11.3.0.

-## Contributing
-As this is an assignment submission, contributing is not applicable.
-However, feedback from instructors and TAs is always welcome.

-Remember to replace any placeholder text with the specific details or additional functionalities of your shell implementation.